muse-application/muse-macos/README.md

 **mupl** – a music player that is fully-written on SwiftUI with a seamless and intuitive interface that feels right at home on macOS.
 Leveraging the powerful capabilities of [MusicKit](https://developer.apple.com/musickit/), it offers a fully integrated Apple Music experience, allowing users to access their library and explore new music.

+> [!IMPORTANT]
+> The application is currently in the development stage, which may lead to the presence of issues or absence of certain features.
+Feedback, feature requests, and bug reports are highly valued and contribute significantly to enhancing the app for everyone.

 ## Table of Contents

 - [Motivation](#motivation)